aksel-blaise/recipes/recipes/peanut-butter.md

 ### Instructions

 If you would like to roast them, do that first.
-Do that by heating your oven to 350 degrees (F) and watch for the color to change to a glossy light brown.
+Heat your oven to 350 degrees (F), and watch for the color to change to a glossy light brown.
 Should take around 10 minutes.

-Put the peanuts into the food processor, and pulse for five minutes (use the spatula to scrape down the sides as needed), then add the _optional_ oil, honey, cocoa powder, cinnamon/clove, and pulse for another three minutes.
+Place the peanuts into the food processor, and pulse for five minutes (use the spatula to scrape down the sides as needed), then add the _optional_ oil, honey, cocoa powder, cinnamon/clove, and pulse for another three minutes until silky.
 Taste the mix, and alter the ingredients until you are happy with it.
-I do not like really salty peanut butter, but have friends that do---tinker freely, and make it your own.
-If you like chunky peanut butter, add 1/4 cup of peanuts, and pulse the processor for just a moment until the desired consistency is achieved.
+Tinker freely, and make it your own.
+If you prefer chunky peanut butter, add 1/4 cup of peanuts, and pulse the processor for just a moment until the desired consistency is achieved.

 Transfer your PB to the sealable container, and dig in.